PISAresearch/metamask-comp/README.md

 ```

-The meta-transaction in the above example his is the 10th transaction for concurrent slot 0.
+The meta-transaction in the above example, it is the 10th transaction for concurrent slot 0.
 But what does that really mean?
  - Nonce 1: We increase the capacity of our concurrent transactions
  - Nonce 2: Replace-by-version, we just process the meta-transactions in order.